Super 7: Little Havana Restaurants

 Sanguich de Miami

 This Michelin Bib Gourmand winner started in a shipping container and now draws lines around the block for their decadent Cuban sandwiches.
-The Cubano features pork marinated for a full week in garlic and spices, plus house-made pickles and custom Cuban bread that somehow stays crispy for hours.
+At Sanguich de Miami, the Cubano features pork marinated for a full week in garlic and spices, plus house-made pickles and custom Cuban bread that somehow stays crispy for hours.
 Everything is made from scratch, right down to the mustard.

 Pro Tip: Skip the classic and go straight for the Croquetta Preparada.
 It's their signature Cubano with croquetas that dissolve into the sandwich like melted cheese.
 The chicharrones are fried to order and worth the extra few bucks. @sanguichdemiami // 2057 SW 8th St, Little Havana